 Adriana Schulz's design tools allow users and engineers to use drag-and-drop graphical interfaces to create different functional and complex objects (including robots) without having to understand the mechanics, geometries or underlying materials.

-"What excites me is that we are about to enter the next phase of production: a new revolution", says Schulz.
+“What excites me is that we are about to enter the next phase of manufacturing: a new revolution”, says Schulz.

 One of his creations is Interactive Robogami, a tool he created to allow anyone to design rudimentary robots.
 A user designs the shape and trajectory of a grounded robot on the screen.
 Schulz's system automatically translates the raw design into a schematic that can be built from standard parts or 3D printed.

 Another of the tools that you and your collaborators have created allows users to design drones to meet the requirements chosen for payload, battery life and costs.
 The algorithms in its system incorporate materials science and control systems and automatically generate a manufacturing plan and control software.
-Schulz is now helping to start the University of Washington Digital Fabrication Center.
-He will work with local technology and manufacturing companies to move his tools out of the lab.
+Schulz is now helping start the University of Washington's Center for Digital Fabrication.
+He will work with local technology and manufacturing companies to move his instruments out of the lab.